pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

 ## Prerequisites

-- The physical or virtual machine's node outside Kubernetes has network access to the Pods in Kubernetes.
+- The physical or virtual machines outside Kubernetes have network access to the Pods in Kubernetes.
-- The physical or virtual machine's node outside Kubernetes can parse the IP address of the Pods in Kubernetes.
+- The physical or virtual machines outside Kubernetes can resolve the domain name of the Pods in Kubernetes.
 (See [Step 1](#step-1-configure-dns-service-in-all-nodes-of-the-cluster-to-be-migrated) for configuration details.)
 - The cluster to be migrated (that is, the source cluster) does not [enable TLS between components](enable-tls-between-components.md).

 ## Step 1: Configure DNS service in all nodes of the cluster to be migrated